underdog-tech/pinwheel-android-sdk/README.md

 #### JitPack
 To install the SDK using JitPack:
-1. Add JitPack to your app's `build.gradle` file:
+1. Add  the JitPack url to your app's `build.gradle` file:
 ```gradle
 repositories {
     maven {